browserengineering/book/book/embeds.md

 And the `IframeLayout` layout code is also similar; again, I've omitted the unchanged parts from images.
-(Note however that there is no code regarding aspect ratio, because iframes don't have an intrinsic one.)
-Pay particular attention to the last lines of `layout`: here we're recursing into the child frame and calling style *and* layout.
+(Note however that there is no code regarding aspect ratio, because iframes don't have an intrinsic size.)
+And at the end, recurse into the layout method of the child frame.

 TODO: fix expected here.
 ``` {.python}